xdmnl/api-documentation/source/includes/_endpoints.md

 Name | Type | Description
 -----|------|------------
-author_id | string | ID or email of the teammate creating the comment body | string | Content of the note
+author_id | string | ID of the teammate creating the note body | string | Content of the note

 # Tags